python-websockets/websockets/docs/topics/performance.rst

 broadcast
 ---------

-:func:`~asyncio.connection.broadcast` is the most efficient way to send a message to many clients.
+:func:`~asyncio.server.broadcast` is the most efficient way to send a message to many clients.